EESSI/eessi-bot-software-layer/README.md

 `allow_update_submit_opts` determines whether or not to allow updating the submit options via custom module `det_submit_opts` provided by the pull request being processed.
+Should only be enabled (true) with care because this will result in code from the target repository being executed by the event handler process, that is, not in a compute job.

 ```ini
 allowed_exportvars = ["NAME1=value_1a", "NAME1=value_1b", "NAME2=value_2"]